Congratulations on taking the first step of an exciting journey.

 The lower the timeframe, the more trading opportunities are available, yet there are fewer pips to capture.

-Most people see forex traders as only intraday (people who trade during the day, 5 days a week).
+Most people see currency traders as only intraday (people who trade during the day, 5 days a week).
 Therefore, many beginners only focus on this – which may not be right for them!

 Most trading styles are covered by these categories: